fi-content2-games-platform/FIcontent.Gaming.Enabler.GameSynchronization/README.md

 ============================================
 This repository will contain the following SEs of the FIcontent Pervasive Games Platform:
   * Game Synchronization SE

+This SE has been developed with Unity5.
+But can be easily converted to use older releases.

 For documentation about this SE, please have a look at http://wiki.mediafi.org/doku.php/ficontent:gaming:enabler:gamesynchronization:start